A degree that pays off.

 You'll have full access to our Business Career Connections team for life.
 With over 10 years of recruiting and advising experience, they'll help you navigate your way through the corporate recruiting process.
 Our connections to over 300 business partners provide exclusive opportunities to network with industry leaders.
 Their services include:

 Our curriculum consists of 30 credit hours and is aligned with the US GAAP and international financial reporting standards and practices.
-We offer our courses target topics covered on the CPA exam, so you’ll be well-prepared when you sit for the exam.
+We offer courses targeting topics covered on the CPA exam, so you’ll be well-prepared when you sit for the exam.

-If you have not had a formal accounting education, you will need to complete an additional six courses or 18 hours of prerequisite coursework to ensure you have a strong accounting and business foundation.
-Half of these hours are accounting prerequisites and the other half are the common body of knowledge coursework.
+If you have not had a formal accounting education, you will need to complete an additional four courses or 12 hours of prerequisite coursework to ensure you have a strong accounting foundation.
 This coursework does not need to be completed at the time of admission and can be waived based on previous academic coursework.

 Core classes give you a strong foundation in all areas of accounting.
 Course topics include: